EulerRoom/eulerroom-live/README.md

 This instructions are for deploying the services on a remote server.
 You will need to have a domain and a server with Docker and Docker Compose installed.
-You will also need to install and configure Nginx to serve the web app and the Owncast instances.
+You will also need to install and configure Nginx to serve the HTTP services.

 It's also expected to have subdomains for each of the services already pointing to the IP of the remote server.
 For example:

-* `eulerroom.com` - Web app
-* `live.eulerroom.com` - Main Owncast instance
+* `eulerroom.com` - Main Owncast instance
 * `test.eulerroom.com` - Test Owncast instance
 * `muxy.eulerroom.com` - Muxy
-* `nginx-rtmp.eulerroom.com` - nginx-rtmp

 ### Docker Compose